mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 #### 3.7.4 LanguageStatus

-The **LanguageStatus** is an enumeration that incorporates all the language status of your bot.
+The **LanguageStatus** is an Enumeration that incorporates all the language statuses of your bot.

 | Caption      | Name         |
 | ------------ | ------------ |